 About the school

 Crescent School is the only independent primary school in Rugby, serving families from Warwickshire and Northamptonshire, specialising in preparing children for entry to senior schools, both state maintained and independent, at the age of 11 years.

 As a school community, Crescent School shares certain core values and beliefs.
 We seek to foster and develop the qualities of kindness, tolerance and mutual respect in a safe and caring environment, where staff and families work together to deliver an inspiring, challenging and varied curriculum.

 We are one of the Princethorpe Foundation’s Junior Schools and share the same ethos, resources and love of learning.

-Bursaries are available for pupils wishing to join Crescent School, these are normally awarded to children from Class III and above.
+Bursaries are available for pupils wishing to join Crescent School, these are normally awarded to children from Year 3 and above.
 Application forms are available for the Foundation Bursar’s office and from our website.
 Completed applications should be forwarded to the Foundation Bursar with supporting documentary evidence.

 Applications for bursaries are normally reviewed by external consultants.

 Reception including lunch - £3,114 per term Years 1 and 2 including lunch - £3,227 per term Years 3 to 6 including lunch - £3,397 per term